White Rock Petroglyph

 : Year-round, except during occasional winter storms.
 You'll want to find the sun in the winter and shade in the summer.
 Like everywhere in the SW, monsoon-style rainstorms are common in late afternoons in July and August.

 From I-25, head either north or south toward Santa Fe (depending on where you are coming from), and get onto highway 285/84 toward Los Alamos/Espanola.
 From Pojoaque head west on highway 502.
 Highway 502 will take you directly into the town of White Rock, follow the directions to each crag from there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for White Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for White Rock:

 Featured Route For White Rock

 Rattlesnake Crack (aka Sidewinder) 5.11 6c+ 23 VIII- 23 E4 5c New Mexico